bmcdorman/boozle/readme.markdown

   - Many generators do not generate idiomatic code for the target language (e.g., gRPC C++).
 Calling a method on a remote object should feel like calling a method on a local one.
   - Many RPC frameworks are closely coupled to their transport (e.g., gRPC).
 What if I want to talk to a device over USB?
   - Many RPC frameworks encourage a strict client-server design.
 What if I want several nodes to seamlessly work together?
   - No Cap'n Proto implementation implements Level 3 or 4 of their [RPC specification](https://capnproto.org/rpc.html).
-What a shame!

 Boozle has several features (some unique):